UseSolar/Solar/README.md

 # Contributors

-Thank you to everyone who helped make solar.
+Thank you to everyone who helped make solar possible